 Nonetheless, our thinking during this stage is still largely egocentric.
-We think others see the world like we do, and still don’t understand that they see it differently.
+We think others see the world as we do, and still don’t understand that they see it differently.

 Stage 3: Concrete Operational Stage (7 – 11 Years)

-In the next stage, during seven to eleven years of age, we finally discover logic and start making concrete cognitive operations, such as sorting objects in a certain order.
+In the next stage, between seven to eleven years of age, we finally discover logic and start making concrete cognitive operations, such as sorting objects in a certain order.

 One example of this is inductive reasoning, which means if we see someone eating a cookie we can draw a conclusion and then make a generalization as “People eat cookies.”

-We understand if we pour orange juice from a normal glass to a taller one, the amount will stay the same.
+We understand if we pour orange juice from a normal glass into a taller one, the amount will stay the same.
 Our younger sister will pick the taller glass thinking she gets more.